sensorgnome-org/sensorgnome-build/build_packages/README.md

-# Tools to build Sensorgnome Images and Packages
+# Build Debian Packages of all Sensorgnome Software

 ## Package Building